 4 Then I heard the number of those who were sealed: 144,000, sealed from all the tribes of the sons of Israel.
 5 From the tribe of Judah, 12,000 were sealed; from the tribe of Reuben, 12,000; from the tribe of Gad, 12,000; 6 from the tribe of Asher, 12,000; from the tribe of Naphtali, 12,000; from the tribe of Manasseh 12,000; 7 from the tribe of Simeon, 12,000; from the tribe of Levi, 12,000; from the tribe of Issachar, 12,000; 8 from the tribe of Zebulun, 12,000; from the tribe of Joseph, 12,000; and from the tribe of Benjamin, 12,000 were sealed.

 Life and Worship Around the Throne

 13 Then one of the elders responded, saying to me, “These who are arrayed in white robes: Who are they, and where have they come from?”
 14 So I said to him, “My lord, you know.”
-So he said to me, “These are the ones who have come1 out of the great tribulation; and they have washed their robes and made them white in the blood of the Lamb.
+So he said to me, “These are the ones who came1 out of the great tribulation, and who washed their robes and made them white in the blood of the Lamb.
 15 For this reason they are before the throne of God, worshiping and serving2 him day and night in his sanctuary; and the One who is seated on the throne will spread his tent over them.
-16 Never again will they hunger or thirst, neither shall the sun or any deadly heat beat down on them.
+16 Never again will they hunger or thirst, neither shall the sun nor any deadly heat beat down upon them.
 17 For the Lamb who is in the midst of the throne will shepherd them, and he will guide them to the springs of the waters of life.
 And God will wipe away every tear from their eyes.”